top of page

 How important is it to follow the grant application guidelines of the Foundation?

 It is essential that the guidelines outlined in the Grant Policies section of this website be followed very carefully.
 Please make sure to complete the Grant Application Form online and forward it to the Foundation.
-A copy of the online application, including attachments, may be forwarded to the Hellenic Foundation via USPS or email in PDF format to pvalessares@hellenicfoundation.org.

 Are extensions of the grant application deadline permitted upon request?